rjcassara-/files/resume2021.md

 ## About

++ Security-minded administrator (Systems, Networks, Databases, Cloud) and developer (Python, PowerShell, Bash)
-+ Seasoned DevOps practitioner with experience building physical, virtual, and cloud systems and networks
++ Experience across physical, hybrid, and cloud environments (AWS, Azure)
-+ Developed process automations with Python, PowerShell, Ansible, AWS Lambda, and AWS CloudFormation
 + Over 20 years of experience solving unique and challenging technical issues including:
+    + Coordinated and configured enhanced email protection for a Fortune 500 company
+    + Engineered workflows to transform logs and injest them into the SIEM system
-    + Deployed additional firewall and new network segmentation into a production cloud environment with less than 1 hour of downtime to military and civilian users
+    + Deployed additional firewall and new network segmentation into a production cloud environment with minimal downtime to military and civilian users
-    + Automated custom cloud volume exports
+    + Automated custom AWS volume exports with AWS Lambda
-    + Implemented measures to cut cloud costs without sacrificing functionality
     + Designed a secured environment to require DoD smart card authentication for production access
     + Developed a system to automate sending and executing updates to isolated cloud environment
-+ Experienced at operating independently while keeping vested parties in the loop
++ Experienced at operating independently while
 + Comfortable working in Agile/Scrum framework; easily adaptable to other methodologies
 + Strives to achieve balance between strong security and user-friendly systems
 + Creates and presents original material at local security conferences